 What if all 750 E.T.
 Seats are Claimed?

-Regardless of whether the ticket you pick up is an E.T. ticket or a purchased student ticket, you will be required to show your student I.D. at the time you pick up your ticket, and at the entrance on game night.
+Regardless of whether the seat you pick is an Experience Tech seat or a purchased $5 student ticket, you will be required to show your valid student Michigan Tech ID at the time you pick up your ticket, and at the entrance on game night.

 Note: Michigan Tech Students can still purchase season tickets if they would like to be guaranteed the same seat location for every home game at a low price of $110 (a savings of 63% over the general public price).

 The Intramural-Sports program has been an integral part of the Michigan Tech experience since the early 1970s.
 Over the years we have offered a variety of recreational activities for the Michigan Tech student body.
 We continue to improve and expand our recreational services and facilities.
 We strive to be innovative and creative in satisfying the recreational needs of the student body.